 Where are we?

-You can order food and drinks at Bear’s Place prior to the movie; the ambiance and conviviality at Bear’s is closer to that of a European cabaret.
-There is a small parking lot behind Bear’s Place which can be accessed off Jordan Avenue.
+Bear’s Place is located just west of the corner of Third and Eagleson, across from the IU campus.
+You can order food and drinks at Bear’s Place prior to the movie.
+Bear’s is all-ages during Ryder films; please note however that you must be 21 to order drinks.
+The ambiance and conviviality at Bear’s is not unlike that of a European cabaret.
+There is a parking lot in back which can be accessed off Eagleson.